-As noted above, in determining incentive awards for our NEOs, the Compensation Committee took into account the Company's performance along with the other NEO accomplishments, including the record financial results achieved by the Company, the accomplishment of several strategic initiatives, the contributions each individual NEO made to the firm and the value created and capital returned to our shareholders, including through dividends and repurchases during 2021.
-The Committee noted our strong long-term TSR and, among other achievements, our strong Net Revenues, Net Income, EPS, and Operating Margin, in each case, on a U.S. GAAP and an Adjusted basis.
+As noted above, in determining incentive awards for our NEOs, the Compensation Committee took into account the Company's performance along with the other NEO accomplishments, including the financial results achieved by the Company in a challenging market environment, the accomplishment of several strategic initiatives, the contributions each individual NEO made to the firm, the management of the firm's operational and reputational risks, and the value created and capital returned to our shareholders, including through dividends and repurchases during 2023.
+The Committee noted, among other considerations, our Net Revenues, Net Income, EPS, and Operating Margin, in each case, on a U.S. GAAP and an Adjusted basis.
 See Annex A for further information and a reconciliation to U.S. GAAP amounts.

-✓ Net Revenues Record Net Revenues of \$3.289 billion on a U.S. GAAP basis and \$3.317 billion on an Adjusted basis, exceeding \$3 billion for the first time in our history. ✓ Net Income Net Income of \$740.1 million on a U.S. GAAP basis and \$843.2 million on an Adjusted basis, an increase from 2020 of 111% and 83%, respectively. ✓ EPS EPS of \$17.08 on a U.S. GAAP basis and \$17.50 on an Adjusted basis, an increase of 108% and 82%, respectively. ✓ Operating Margin Operating Margin of 33.5% on a U.S. GAAP basis and 34.3% on an Adjusted basis ✓ TSR Five Year TSR of 67% demonstrates long-term positive growth in our share price.
+✓ Net Revenues Net Revenues of \$2.426 billion on a U.S. GAAP basis and \$2.449 billion on an Adjusted basis. ✓ Net Income Net Income of \$255.5 million on a U.S. GAAP basis and \$276.9 million on an Adjusted basis. ✓ EPS EPS of \$6.37 on a U.S. GAAP basis and \$6.46 on an Adjusted basis. ✓ Operating Margin Operating Margin of 14.8% on a U.S. GAAP basis and 15.7% on an Adjusted basis

-\ Adjusted Net Revenues, Adjusted EPS, Adjusted Net Income and Adjusted Operating Margin are non-GAAP measures.
+^{} Adjusted Net Revenues, Adjusted Net Income, Adjusted EPS, and Adjusted Operating Margin are non-GAAP measures.
 See Annex A for further information and a reconciliation to U.S. GAAP amounts.